Enter your ZIP to find local pros.

 Are Carrier air conditioners energy efficient?

 Yes.
 Carrier offers several ENERGY STAR–rated models, particularly in its Infinity and Performance series.
-The highest-end models reach SEER2 ratings of 21.
+The highest-end Infinity models reach SEER2 ratings up to 24.
+In warmer climates where your system runs heavily, the difference between an entry-level and a high-efficiency unit can translate to meaningful annual savings on your energy bills.

 How long do Carrier AC units last?

 With proper installation and regular maintenance, Carrier air conditioners can last 15 to 20 years.
-The brand is known for long-term durability and reliable performance over time.
+The brand is known for long-term durability — as evidenced by customers like Dan in Oronoco, MN, whose Carrier system ran reliably for over 22 years.

 Does Carrier offer smart home integration?

 Yes.
-Carrier offers Wi-Fi–enabled thermostats like the Infinity® System Control, which integrates with Amazon Alexa, Apple HomeKit, and other smart home systems.
-However, thermostats are typically sold separately.
+Carrier offers Wi-Fi–enabled thermostats including the Infinity® System Control, which integrates with Amazon Alexa, Apple HomeKit, and other smart home platforms.
+Keep in mind that thermostats are sold separately, and smart thermostat compatibility varies by product series.
+The Infinity System Control only works with the Infinity series.

 How quiet are Carrier AC units?

 Carrier’s Infinity® series includes models designed for ultra-quiet performance, some operating as low as 51 decibels.
-Quieter operation makes these models ideal for bedrooms, home offices, or noise-sensitive households.
+If noise is a concern, we recommend the Infinity series and asking your installer to compare decibel ratings across models before you commit.

 Is professional installation required for Carrier AC units?

 Yes.
 Carrier recommends professional installation by a certified HVAC technician to ensure optimal performance and to maintain warranty eligibility.
-Improper installation may void certain warranty terms.
+Improper installation may void certain warranty terms and can affect how efficiently and reliably your system runs long-term.

 Does Carrier offer financing or rebates?

-Carrier often partners with local dealers to offer financing options and seasonal rebates.
-Availability varies by location and product, so check with your installer or Carrier’s website for current promotions.
+Yes.
+Carrier partners with local dealers to offer financing options and seasonal rebates.
+Availability varies by location and product.
+We recommend asking your installer for current financing terms in writing and comparing rates before committing.

 Should You Choose a Carrier Air Conditioner?